Skip to content Skip to left sidebar Skip to right sidebar Skip to footer

 Regular routine head checks will be done on each child in the Little Feathers Program.
 If live head lice or nits are found in your child’s hair, you will be called and your child will be sent home from the program.
 Your child may not return to the program, until they have been thoroughly treated.

-Children not potty trained must have 5 diaper in their cubby everyday.
-Children 3 years old must be fully potty trained.
-We understand that young children are still developing bathroom habits and they do have accidents periodically.
+Children not potty trained must have 5 diapers in their cubby every day.
+Children 3 years old must be fully potty-trained, which means they can fully wipe independently.
+We understand that young children are still developing bathroom habits and have frequent accidents.
 We try to keep accidents at a minimum by taking all children to the bathroom at regularly scheduled intervals.
 If a child has an accident at school, the child is immediately taken to a bathroom.
-The child is handed a baby wipe and encouraged to wipe the wet area.
-Dry clothes are handed to the child to dress him/herself.
-From the point the clothes are removed to the point the child is dressed, two adults are always present.
-If a child has a bowel movement accident, the child is immediately taken to the bathroom.
-If a child is uncomfortable with our staff assistance, parents may be called to ask if they would like to come to the school to change their child or if they would like a staff member to clean the child.
-Two adults will be present while the child’s soiled clothes are removed and the child is cleaned.
-Fresh clothes are handed to the child to dress him/herself.
+Dry clothes are handed to the child to dress him/herself from the point the clothes are removed to the point the child is dressed; two adults are always present.
 All soiled clothes are sent home to be washed.
-If a child has diarrhea, the parent will be called immediately to pick up and clean their child.
+If a child has diarrhea, the parent will be called immediately.

 Parents/Guardians are encouraged to attend field trips with their child/children.
 If parents/guardians work during Little Feather’s operating hours and are unable to attend the field trip, the child may still attend.